Instant Pot Cabbage Rolls

 If you’ve ever made cabbage rolls before, you know that they are stuffed with meat and rice, rolled up in cabbage leaves, and doused with a seasoned tomato sauce.

-Ingredients for Instant Pot cabbage rolls
+ingredients for cabbage rolls

 • Cabbage – I use Savoy cabbage for this recipe because it is a bit more tender than other cabbages and works nicely as a wrap.
 The leaves are easy to peel away and are pliable for rolling.
 You could use green or Napa cabbage as well.
 I wouldn’t recommend using purple cabbage.
 The leaves are too stiff for rolling.